 Step 4.
-If the student and the instructor are unable to resolve the issue, and the student wishes to continue the grade appeal, he or she may appeal the final Nutrition and Dietetics course grade to the Nutrition Chair.
-The grade appeal must be submitted in writing to the Nutrition Chair and must clearly state the basis for challenging the grade received for the nutrition and dietetics course.
+If the student and the instructor are unable to resolve the issue, and the student wishes to continue the grade appeal, he or she may appeal the final Nutrition and Dietetics course grade to the Department Chair.
+The grade appeal must be submitted in writing to the Chair and must clearly state the basis for challenging the grade received for the nutrition and dietetics course.
 The student must also forward a copy of his or her written grade appeal to the instructor who issued the final grade being challenged.
-If the Nutrition Chair is the instructor who issued the grade being appealed, the grade appeal must be submitted to the Director of the program in which the student is not enrolled.
+If the N Chair is the instructor who issued the grade being appealed, the grade appeal must be submitted to the Associate Dean for Allied Health.

 Step 5.
-If, after submitting his or her written appeal, the student wishes to meet with the Nutrition Chair responsible for the Grade Appeal to discuss it, the student must contact the Nutrition Department's Program Coordinator to make an appointment.
+If, after submitting his or her written appeal, the student wishes to meet with the Chair responsible for the Grade Appeal to discuss it, the student must contact the Nutrition Department's Staff Associate to make an appointment.

 Step 6.
-The Nutrition Chair will decide whether the final Nutrition and Dietetics course grade should be reviewed further.
-The Nutrition Chair's decision of whether to have a grade reviewed is final and may not be appealed.
+The Department Chair will decide whether the final Nutrition and Dietetics course grade should be reviewed further.
+The Chair's decision of whether to have a grade reviewed is final and may not be appealed.
 If the Chair decides that the method by which the student's grade was determined was not proper and that the final Nutrition and Dietetics course grade will be reviewed, the grade will be reviewed by the Dean of the College of Health Professions.
-The Chair will notify the student in writing whether the grade will be reviewed further.
+The Chair will notify the student in writing whether the grade will be reviewedfurther.